flexera-public/policy_templates/cost/flexera/cco/cloud_cost_anomaly_alerts/README.md

 ## What It Does

-The Cloud Cost Anomaly Alerts policy analyzes the spend in an organization over a specified time period and sends email notifications if anomalies were detected.
+This policy template reports any cloud cost anomalies in Flexera CCO that meet the criteria specified in the parameters.
+Optionally, it emails this report.

+## How It Works

+The policy queries the `/anomalies/report` endpoint of the Flexera CCO Bill Analysis API.
+User parameters are included in this API request to color the results.

 The cost anomalies are identified using [Bollinger Bands](https://en.wikipedia.org/wiki/Bollinger_Bands).
 The bands are defined as follows:

 - The moving average is calculated using a window size specified.
 - The upper and lower band are calculated as distance of a given number of standard deviations from the moving average.